 N.1.3.4.
-Vehicle Scales, Axle-Load Scales, and Livestock Scales With More Than Two Sections. - At least one shift test shall be conducted with a minimum test load of 12.5% of scale capacity and may be performed anywhere on the load-receiving element using the prescribed test patterns and maximum test loads specified below.
+Vehicle Scales, Axle-Load Scales, and Livestock Scales. - At least one shift test shall be conducted with a minimum test load of 12.5 percent of scale capacity and may be performed anywhere on the load-receiving element using the prescribed test patterns and maximum test loads specified below.
 (Two-section livestock scales shall be tested consistent with N.1.3.8.)
 (Amended 1991 and 2000)